ampproject/amphtml/extensions/amp-facebook/amp-facebook.md

 ## Overview

-You can use the `amp-facebook` component to embed a Facebook post or a Facebook video.
+You can use the `amp-facebook` component to embed a Facebook post, a Facebook video or a comment on a Facebook post.

 #### Example: Embedding a post